What is ALEKS?

 Where can I see my score?

-- You will receive your score immediately upon completion of your Placement Assessment.
+- You will receive your score immediately upon completion of your assessment.

-- Your ALEKS score can be viewed by re-entering ALEKS using the same access link for which you took the Placement Assessment.
+- Your ALEKS score can be viewed by re-entering ALEKS using the same access link for which you took the assessment.

 - Your scores will be verified by the math department before the quarter begins.